 Best Hostels in Sydney: The Ultimate Guide

-There’s no doubt if you go backpacking Australia, you will eventually visit Sydney.
+There’s no doubt if you go backpacking around Australia, you will eventually visit Sydney.
 It’s the biggest city and the first place that springs to mind when you think of the country!

 The only problem is that it’s so big, it’s hard to know where to stay in Sydney.
 That’s why I have compiled a list of the best hostels in Sydney.
 I trawled through pages of hostel reviews before I booked my hostel.
 It was not fun.